-Pursuant to the Indenture the Board will establish accounts within the Debt Service Reserve Fund created under the Indenture for each series of bonds issued under the Indenture.
-Such accounts within the Debt Service Reserve Fund will be fully funded at the time of the issuance of the respective series of bonds from the proceeds thereof in an amount equal to the "Debt Service Reserve Requirement" which is applicable to each series.
-The Debt Service Reserve Requirement for the Series 2006A Bonds is an amount equal to \$3,434,000.
-The Debt Service Reserve Requirement for the Series 2008A Bonds is an amount equal to \$1,403,000.
-The Debt Service Reserve Requirement for the Series 2008A Bonds is an amount equal to \$503,500.
-The Debt Service Reserve Requirement for the Bonds is an amount equal to \$299,425.
-Moneys in each series account of the Debt Service Reserve Fund shall only be available to fund a deficiency in the applicable account in the Debt Service Fund with respect to either the Series 2006A Bonds, Series 2006B Bonds or the Bonds, as applicable, and not any Additional Parity Bonds.
-Amounts in the applicable account of the Debt Service Reserve Fund are to be used to pay principal of and interest on the Series 2006A Bonds, Series 2006B Bonds, the Series 2008A Bonds or the Bonds to the extent of any deficiency in the account of the Debt Service Fund related to such series of bonds and to retire the last Outstanding bonds of that series.
-If Additional Bonds are issued, the Board expects to fund a separate reserve for the Additional Bonds.
+Pursuant to the Indentures the Board will establish a Debt Service Reserve Fund for each series of the Bonds.
+Each such Debt Service Reserve Fund will be fully funded at the time of the issuance of the Series Bonds from the proceeds thereof in an amount equal to the applicable "Debt Service Reserve Requirement."
+The Debt Service Reserve Requirement is an amount equal to, calculated at the date of original issuance and delivery of the Bonds, the least of (A) 10% of the original aggregate principal amount of the applicable series of Bonds, (B) the maximum annual debt service on the applicable series of Bonds, or (C) 125% of the average future annual debt service on the applicable series of Bonds.
+Moneys in each Debt Service Reserve Fund shall only be available to fund a deficiency in the Debt Service Fund with respect to the associated series of Bonds, and not with respect to any Additional Bonds.
+Amounts in each Debt Service Reserve Fund are to be used to pay principal of and interest on the associated series of Bonds to the extent of any deficiency in the associated Debt Service Fund and to retire the last Outstanding Bonds of the applicable series of Bonds.